habitry/medium_posts/_motivating_info_security.md

 - Show me a structure of how you're going to change my life.

-- Show me a short video of someone like me doing what I'm doing.
+- Observe an someone like me using the app.
+A video.
 Consequence free learning.
-- Tool tips.
+- Tool tips. (imitating, social guidance, feedback)
 - Do it yourself.

 - Provide structured guidance
-- Tolerate or value making mistakes
+- A lot of positive feedback (example: value making mistakes)

 - Compare and Contrast the LastPass vs OnePassword onboarding.

-## Phase 3: Support habit formation.
+## Phase 3: Support habits and commitment

 Do I want to keep using this?